Finding Inner Resilience

 The inner source of resilience

-I used to sail and have owned two boats in my life.
-When sailing a ship is designed to have ballast.
-The ballast provides weight in the hull to stabilize the boat in heavy weather.
-In the small boats I owned, it also meant that when I tipped over the boat was easy to flip back upright.
+I used to sail and have owned two boats.
+When sailing, a ship is designed to have ballast.
+The ballast provides weight in the hull to stabilize the ship in heavy weather.
+In the small boats I owned, it also meant that when I tipped over, I could easily flip them upright again.

-For people, ballast is what helps them remain resilient, even when it feels like things all around us are in motion and what used to be predictable is no longer something we can count on.
-The pattern I have noticed is that the leaders who are able to function well despite uncertainty are the ones whose source of stability is internal
+For people, ballast is what helps us remain resilient, even when it feels like everything around us is in motion and what used to be predictable is no longer something we can count on.
+I’ve noticed that the leaders who function well despite uncertainty are the ones whose source of stability is internal

 Three ways to strengthen your inner source of resilience

-If you’re feeling as though your resilience is a bit shaky, here are some ways to strengthen your inner core:
+If you feel as though your resilience is shaky, here are some ways to strengthen your inner stability:

 1. Use a discernment process to identify your inner strengths.
 Ask people to identify your unique gifts.
-This simple process helps us to see ourselves as others see us and gives us a deeper understanding of who we are at our inner core.
+This simple exercise helps us see ourselves as others see us.
+It gives us a deeper understanding of who we really are.

 2. Articulate your inner beliefs and life purpose.
-Discovering and articulating our beliefs that shape our life and our purpose on this planet provide us with an internal “north star” that helps us stay on course when everything around us is changing.
+Discovering and articulating the beliefs that shape our lives and our purpose provides us with an internal “North Star” that helps us stay on course when everything around us is in flux.

-3. Use the metaphor of developing the core muscles in our body for some hints.
-Just as we develop these muscles by exercising and focusing on them, we can do the same with our resilience “muscle.”
+3. Use the metaphor of developing the core muscles in our body.
+Just as we develop these muscles by exercising and focusing on them, we can do the same with our resilience muscle.
+Our guest blogger David Erskine writes often about his daily practice of “spiritual exercise.”
+I think it’s a great example to follow.

 Post Tags :